 Shops have opening hours and so do we.
 Stalls like to be set up before the market opens and if customers arrive early it slows down the setting up of the market.
 There are also lots of vehicles moving around before market so it’s important the market is safe before we start to sell.
-Farmers have to get up early to get to market if customers come earlier then farmers will have to as well and who will feed the animals?
+Farmers have to get up early to get to market.
+If customers come earlier, farmers will have to as well and who will feed the animals?

 Why are olives and exotic fruits not on offer?